Invention of the telephone: Carbon microphone – Thomas Edison, Edward Hughes, Emile Berliner

-Improvements to the early telephone
+From primitive intercoms to real telephony

 Additional inventions such as the call bell, central telephone exchange, common battery, ring tone, amplification, trunk lines, and wireless phones – at first cordless and then fully mobile – made the telephone the useful and widespread apparatus as it is now.

 Telephone exchanges

+During the time of the electrical telegraph, its main users included post offices, railway stations, major government centers (ministries), stock exchanges, a limited number of nationally distributed newspapers, large internationally significant corporations, and some very affluent individuals.

+Although telephone devices were available before the invention of the telephone exchange, their success and efficient operation would not have been feasible using the same system as the contemporary telegraph.
+Before the development of the telephone exchange switchboard, early telephones operated as intercoms, as the telephone device was hardwired to connect with only one other telephone device, such as linking a person's home to their workplace.

 The telephone exchange was an idea of the Hungarian engineer Tivadar Puskás (1844–1893) in 1876, while he was working for Thomas Edison on a telegraph exchange.
 Puskás was working on his idea for an electrical telegraph exchange when Alexander Graham Bell received the first patent for the telephone.
 This caused Puskás to take a fresh look at his own work and he refocused on perfecting a design for a telephone exchange.
 He then got in touch with the U.S. inventor Thomas Edison who liked the design.
 According to Edison, "Tivadar Puskas was the first person to suggest the idea of a telephone exchange".